-As of the date of this AIF, Mawson holds 3,500,000 common shares of Hansa Resources Limited and 75,000 common shares of Tumi Resources Limited ("Tumi").
-On February 25, 2013, Tumi completed a consolidation of its share capital on a one new for four old basis.
-The share amount owned by Mawson has been adjusted to reflect the consolidation.
-On March 25, 2013, 75,000 Tumi warrants held by Mawson expired in full.
+As of the date of this AIF, Mawson holds 3,500,000 common shares of Hansa Resources Limited, 75,000 common shares of Tumi Resources Limited ("Tumi") and 600,000 common shares of Thomson Resources Limited.

 DIVIDENDS

 Dividends

 There are no restrictions which prevent us from paying dividends.
 We have not paid any dividends on our common shares.
 The Company has no present intention of paying dividends on its common shares, as it anticipates that all available funds will be invested to finance the growth of its business.
 Our directors will determine if and when dividends should be declared and paid in the future, based on our financial position at the relevant time.